pinellolab/GRAFIMO/README.md

 9	MA0139.1	CTCF	chr22:42532903-42533173	42533062	42533081	+	17.622950819672155	5.659801842459994e-07	0.005962538354344465	GGGCCACCAGAGGGCTCCT	5096	ref
 10	MA0139.1	CTCF	chr22:34842682-34842952	34842827	34842846	+	17.44262295081967	6.331282484526275e-07	0.006002942174878742	GAGCCAGTAGGGGACAGTG	4950    ref
 ```
-This report can be easily processed for a downstream analysis by using Python or R programming languages, for example.
+This report can be easily processed for a downstream analysis.

 The HTML report has the same content of the TSV, but it can be loaded and viewed on the most commonly used web browsers.